B0DH1i/agent/report.md

 - Response truncated (token limit)
 - Same rule violation

-### Successful Areas

-- **Hallucination Control**: The agent showed no clear hallucinations in any question
-- **System Stability**: Only 1 out of 15 questions experienced system crashes
-- **Partial Success Rate**: Achieved partial success in 10/15 questions

-### Areas Requiring Improvement

-- **Rule Compliance**: No question achieved full rule compliance
-- **Tool Usage**: Unnecessary tool usage observed in all questions
-- **Token Limit**: Response truncation issues in 4 questions

-### Recommendations

-- Strengthening rule-based behavior mechanisms
-- Optimizing tool selection algorithms
-- Improving token management and response length control
-- Enhancing error handling to increase system stability

-## Conclusion

-DAWOS Agent demonstrated moderate performance in benchmark tests.
-The main issue is that prompt quality needs improvement - when strict rules are defined, other scenarios get affected.
-While successful in hallucination control and basic functionality, significant prompt-based improvements are needed in rule compliance and tool selection.

 **Main Issues**:
 - System rules compliance not fully achieved
 - Unnecessary user checks for educational questions
 - Unnecessary tool usage for simple greetings
 - Truncated responses due to token limits

+## Conclusion of Benchmark

+DAWOS Agent demonstrated moderate performance in benchmark tests.
+The main issue is that prompt quality needs improvement - when strict rules are defined, other scenarios get affected.
+While successful in hallucination control and basic functionality, significant prompt-based improvements are needed in rule compliance and tool selection.

 ## Summary